kaan-keskin/introduction-to-docker/Part1.md

 Notice how some of the repositories returned are oﬃcial and some are unoﬃcial.
 You can use `--filter "is-official=true"` so that only oﬃcial repos are displayed.

+Filter option is used in docker search to filter:

+- Images according to the stars scored.
+- Images according to their automation status.
+- Images according to their official status.

 ```shell
 $ docker search alpine --filter "is-official=true"
 ```